tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ---
 &nbsp;
 In this tutorial we will look at a few cool image processing techniques.
-You are already familiar with the `image()` function, which you have used in combination with `loadImage()` to draw image files to the Display window.
+You are already familiar with the `image()` function, which you have used in combination with `loadImage()` to draw image files to the display window.
 GIF, JPG, and PNG files are all [*raster*](https://en.wikipedia.org/wiki/Raster_graphics) graphic formats -- that is, digital images comprised of a pixel grid.
 We will look at reading values off individual- as well as groups of pixels, and then manipulating them to create Photoshop-esque filters.
 To manage these arrays of pixel values, we'll rely on a number of the techniques you picked up in [lesson 05]({% post_url 2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state %}), particularly the combining of loops with lists.

 To begin, we will peek under the hood of some image file formats.
 This will provide useful insights into how the colour of each pixel is controlled.

 # Image Formats

-Each time you run your Processing sketch, a new Display window is spawned.
-Like a GIF, JPG, or PNG image, the graphic in the Display window is raster-based.
+Each time you run your Processing sketch, a new display window is spawned.
+Like a GIF, JPG, or PNG image, the graphic in the display window is raster-based.
 Using the [`saveFrame()`](http://localhost:4000/code/processing/python/2018/08/10/processing.py_in_ten_lessons-04-_beta_eq_fps_gt_12.html#saving-frames) function one can save the frame in TIFF (`.tif`) format.
 If it's not a TIFF you desire, then provide a (file name) argument ending in `.gif`, `.jpg`, or `png`.
 TIFF, however, employs no compression, resulting larger files.
 Processing also supports Targa (.tga), but the lessons thus far have avoided making mention of it, in favour of focussing on the common web-browser-supported formats.

 Below is a screenshot of a sketch.
 The code is not important.
-Instead, focus on what what the Display window renders (a red and white striped pattern) and the file sizes of each version saved.
+Instead, focus on what what the display window renders (a red and white striped pattern) and the file sizes of each version saved.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-formats-stripes-file-sizes.png" class="fullwidth" />